 Finally, use your hands to separate the layers.

+The key to crispy potatoes in a frying pan is getting the oil hot first.
 Add the olive oil to a large frying pan or cast-iron skillet over high heat and allow it to get hot for about 2-3 minutes before adding your potatoes.

 It’s important to get the oil hot in the pan first before adding your potatoes or onions.
 Getting the oil hot first will avoid the oil being soaked up by the potatoes and onions and giving them a way-too-oily and soggy texture.